oapi-codegen/oapi-codegen/README.md

         AddPetWithBody(ctx context.Context, contentType string, body io.Reader)

-The Client object above is fairly flexible, since you can pass in your own `http.Client`, but we can't foresee all possible usages, so those functions call through to a bunch of helper functions which create requests.
+The Client object above is fairly flexible, since you can pass in your own `http.Client` and a request editing callback.
+You can use that callback to add headers.
+In our middleware stack, we annotate the context with additional information such as the request ID and function tracing information, and we use the callback to propagate that information into the request headers.
+Still, we can't foresee all possible usages, so those functions call through to helper functions which create requests.
 In the case of the pet store, we have:

 ```
 // Request generator for FindPets